cmu-sei/causal-lair/doc/Installation_Instructions.md

  alt="AIR Tool screen at start up." />

-For additional instructions about using the AIR Tool, please refer to Getting Started Guide.
+For additional instructions about using the AIR Tool, please refer to [Getting Started Guide](./getting_started.md)